 Dr Peter Schoof, German Ambassador to Jakarta, therefore has no difficulty in justifying the Federal Republic’s commitment to Indonesia: ”Indonesia is systemic for the global climate, especially when we think of the marine conservation agenda.
 If we want to do something in this global agenda, it is quite logical that Indonesia is a key country for us.“

 On behalf of the Federal Government, KfW, together with the European Investment Bank (EIB) and the French Development Bank (AFD), has established the Clean Oceans Initiative.
-According to Dr Günther Bräunig, KfW's CEO, the initiative's objective is "to pool and expand our respective activities to protect the world's oceans".
 In concrete terms, according to a joint statement, the three institutions are providing EUR 2 billion for projects aimed at reducing marine litter, especially plastics, and the discharge of untreated wastewater.